soobinrho/dotfiles-personal/README.md

   <img src="https://user-images.githubusercontent.com/19341857/181281095-b56a803b-9530-4cd3-bc57-27bb0239d823.png" width="600">
 </p>

+***How do I use this repository?***
+Whenever I reset my devices
+for whatever reason, I go through each step below.
-These are the dotfiles and
+These include the dotfiles and configuration files I use.
+For example, `.purelines.conf`
+and `.bashrc` can give you the same look as the image shown above.
+Also included are all the softwares
-configuration files I use personally.
+I use daily.

 ```bash
 # tree -a